ianrenton/ianrenton.com/projects/planesailing-portable/index.markdown

 An additional board providing a small screen and a few buttons, such as this [1.3" OLED display HAT](https://thepihut.com/products/1-3inch-oled-display-hat-for-raspberry-pi-128x64) could provide information on the unit's function as well as the ability to change it, and perhaps even to log into a WiFi network, via the buttons.

 This again does increase the size of the system, going against the "as small as possible" idea, but the size increase is modest and the functional improvement significant.

+### 3D-Printed Case

+To improve the ruggedness of the system and make it look neat and tidy, a case could be used.
+No commercially available cases will neatly fit the specific set of components in use here, so one would have to be manufactured, likely by 3D printing.
+I don't have a 3D printer, so this will be postponed until I have decided which (if any) of the additional hardware options I will use, so that I only have to get it printed once.